4 Tips on How To Position Your Brand

 There are many different ways you can position your brand in the market.
 Each will attract a different kind of clientele.
 How do you position your personal brand to attract the ideal kind of clients?
 Here are a few different brand positions to choose from.

-The pro’s: If you can firmly establish yourself as the first or the original in a given topic, it’ll become very hard for other people to come into your market without looking like copycats.
-Coca-Cola had the perfect scenario to position their brand as the soda kings, because they got there first.
+The pro’s: If you can be seen as the first or the original in a given niche or topic, everyone after you will be looked at as a copycat.
+Coca-Cola for example position their brand as the soda kings, because they got there first.
 Pepsi was seen as a bit of a coke-copy, and was always somehow playing catch-up or follow the leader, because they got to the market second.

 If your niche feels “oversaturated”, you want to find a sub niche that you can really drill down on and become THE Go-To Expert when people think of a certain topic.
 You want to be the name that people mention when asked about that niche if you want to position your brand.
 The goal is to become the go-to expert in narrow sub-niche, because that will be easier to start with.